How the five-way navigation button module works with the Arduino

 }

-In the loop function, gets the button analog values and include them in the integer variable.
+In the loop function, get the button analog values and include them in the integer variable.
 Then, these values are checked using the IF condition and the LED bulbs are turned ON and OFF according to the relevant values.

 void loop() {